dcourtine/16s_its_sequences/README.md

 **Note**: in the four files `MultiFasta_*.seq.final`, reads are present in the same order.

-**Note 2**: the script had a small bug, that diplicated the AMTC10 sequence.
+**Note 2**: the script had a small bug, that duplicated the AMTC10 sequence.

 I fixed it in this current version.

-6.Trimm sequences + Reverse complement
+6. Trimm sequences + Reverse complement
 RC has to be applied only on *A1492R*, *A958R* and *A71R* reads.

 This step is done with a Perl and a Bash script.